nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 I should caveat the above by saying my experience of American openness may involve a bit of path dependence, given that I didn't set foot on Californian soil until nearly three years into the company's life.
-At this point, I _maybe_ had a tiny bit of profile to help with things, but even so, I don't think I could have spent a Friday evening drinking beers in a satellite factory with engineers I'd never met anywhere in Europe—it just wouldn't happen.
+At this point, I _maybe_ had a tiny bit of profile to help with things, but even so, I don't think I could have spent a Friday evening drinking beers in a satellite factory with engineers I'd never met anywhere in Europe; it just wouldn't happen.

 If I were to go again, I think I would just find a way to set up shop in California.
 It feels like voluntarily eating a massive competitive disadvantage to do anything else.
-It's a bigger market, with better access to capital, talent, and customers—and they all speak the same language, so it makes sense to focus your energy there.
-If a move isn't possible, spend as much time as you possibly can there—people care about their work, they want to meet people who've flown thousands of miles to be there, and they don't care about what your accent says about your socioeconomic background.
+It's a bigger market, with better access to capital, talent, and customers.
+Plus, they all speak the same language, so it makes sense to focus your energy there.
+If a move isn't possible, spend as much time as you possibly can there; people care about their work, they want to meet people who've flown thousands of miles to be there, and they don't care about what your accent says about your socioeconomic background.

 ### Just business, my friend